TiAlRo/Translate/README.md

 For Windows:
 [download the binaries](http://sourceforge.net/projects/sox/files/latest/download)

+On Windows 11, there must be a system variable `AUDIODRIVER` with the value `waveaudio`.

 ## Usage ##

 To start the server on Windows, type the following line into a cmd: